About me

 I am an environmental epidemiologist and physicist whose quantitative research is focused on climate change, public health and equity.

 I am a tenure-track Assistant Professor of Environmental Health Sciences at Columbia University's Mailman School of Public Health and an NIH NIEHS K99/R00 Fellow.
 Several of my lab's papers have been NIEHS papers of the year and month.
+I am currently funded by grants from NIH, Wellcome Trust, NSF, and several others.

 I was a Columbia University Earth Institute/Climate School Post-doctoral Fellow from 2019 to 2022 with Prof. Marianthi-Anna Kioumourtzoglou, completed my PhD at the School of Public Health at Imperial College London with Profs.
 Majid Ezzati and Ralf Toumi in 2019, and graduated with a BA/MA (Oxon) in Physics from Keble College, University of Oxford.